Easy Crispy Waffles

 • TOTAL

-These light and crispy waffles come together quickly.
+I love these homemade light and crispy waffles.
 Cornstarch is the secret to crispy waffles.
 It guarantees that your waffles will be perfectly crisp and tender.
+Separating the egg is optional but is recommended (especially for deeper waffle irons).

-This recipe makes four standard waffles (1/2-inch to 3/4-inch thick).
+This recipe makes 4 standard waffles (1/2-inch to 3/4-inch thick).
 If you want to make thicker Belgian waffles or use a deep waffle iron, you will get closer to three waffles using our recipe below.

 Makes 4 standard waffles or 2 to 3 thick waffles